Updated May 26, 2026§ For Everyday Items

 • flexible silicone loop attachment

-Range, Alarm Loudness, and Find-Speed Tested
+Range, Alarm Loudness, and Find Speed

 How Does the LOOP Compare to the Chipolo CARD and Pop?